br0kend/react/scripts/release-manager/Readme.md

 Install them and try again.

-This should not produce any changes in the working copy, but `react-gh-pages` should get some file changes:
+This should not produce any changes in the working copy, but `reacc-gh-pages` should get some file changes:

 ```
-cd ../../react-gh-pages
+cd ../../reacc-gh-pages
 git diff
 ```